EasyBrizy/builder/packages/eslint-config/README.md

 ## Usage

-Create an .eslintrc.js in root folder of your project
+Create an .eslintrc in root folder of your project

 Add a directive `"extends": ["@brizy/eslint-config"]` or/and another configs